Saturday, April 1, 2023

 A Blue Sun & Super Hero Girl in Space

 Mark came up with the idea for Easter.
 Easter baskets with soda and candy.
 Several young patrons gave me feedback on the prototype baskets.
 Mark listened and got eggs with toys inside and little stuffed animals.
 We thought we would get orders for about 20 of them.
 We got orders for over 150.
 I frantically reached out to our part time staff; they were delighted to get to come to work.
 It felt so good to have them back in the store, to hear their voices as they made jokes.
 We literally got to be the Easter Bunny, and it was an honor!
 It was fantastic to see the delight of customers picking up their baskets.
-Ted, Kyle, William and Dru adjusted their schedules to make the magic happen.
+Ted, Kyle, Ken, William and Dru adjusted their schedules to make the magic happen.

 Prototype Baskets